Allen, Johnson lead Bills past Newton-less Panthers 27-14

 Kyle Allen got the start for the Panthers for the second straight game and was ineffective, completing 4 of 11 passes for 32 yards while playing into the second quarter.

-Rookie Will Grier, the team’s third-round draft pick, had a rough start, throwing his second pass into double coverage near the sideline, resulting in a pick-6 for Johnson, who made it 17-0 with 7:20 left in the second quarter.
+Rookie Will Grier, the team’s third-round draft pick, didn’t do any better.
+He threw his second pass into double coverage near the sideline, resulting in an easy pick-6 for Johnson making it 17-0 Buffalo with 7:20 left in the second quarter.

 UP NEXT